fon2t/motd-interfaces/README.md

 # Installation
 The easiest way to install is via wget.

-For Ubuntu distros, MOTD is in /etc/update-motd.d/
+For Ubuntu distros, motd is in /etc/update-motd.d/

 Access the MOTD folder and perform wget using sudo:
 ```bash